 For a roaming UE activating a service/application requiring a network slice not offered by the serving network but available in the area from other network(s), the HPLMN shall be able to provide the UE with prioritization information of the VPLMNs with which the UE may register for the network slice

 A related key issue is also being studied in TR 23.700-41 [3] for possible procedure changes to automatic PLMN selection for a roaming UE requiring a network slice not offered by the serving network but available in the area from other network(s).
 It is expected that the corresponding security procedure will be affected (e.g. Steering of Roaming in TS33.501 [4]) in order to support the HPLMN to provide a roaming UE the VPLMN slice information.

+A new container (transparent for AMF) may is being considered to be included in a 5GC Registration Request from a roaming UE, containing UE information that is pertinent to the request activating the HPLMN service providing the UE with prioritization information of the VPLMNs with which the UE may register for the network slice.
+Security aspects on protecting the UE capabilities container or information therein provided by the UE with home network security information need to be considered and discussed.

 In this key issue, the following aspects will be studied: